MiguelV5/MiguelV5.github.io/README.md

 # MiguelV5.github.io

-Personal portfolio webpage to display a little bit about myself, and some projects I've made.
+Personal portfolio webpage to display a little bit about myself, and some projects I've done whilst studying my college degree.

-I also took this oportunity to learn a tad more about front-end js frameworks.
-In particular this site uses:
+I also took this as an opportunity to learn a tad more about front-end JS frameworks.
+Particularly this site uses:

 - [Svelte](https://svelte.dev/)
 - [SvelteKit](https://kit.svelte.dev/)